More on Transducers in Systems

 We also have to think about data storage.
 First of all, will we store the data?
 We might go for a cloud based solution, so that anybody can access the data.
 Why would we prefer data storage in the cloud?
 Who will want the data?
 How secure will it be?
 For how long do we need to archive it?

 Have you ever burned the dinner while cooking and set off your smoke alarm?

-We can be the users of higher frequencies too, although we can’t hear them and we need other electronics to make use of them.
+Piezoelectric materials can generate higher frequencies too, although we can’t hear them and we need other kinds of electronics to make use of them.

 Fish and medicine

 Two common examples in very different industries are ultrasonic imaging and therapy in medicine and underwater sonar systems used in the fishing industry to locate fish.